ssamkough/rust-practice/README.md

-# rust-for-js-dev 🦀
+# rust-practice 🦀

+Practice repo for learning Rust.

+## Directories

+### /rust-for-js-dev

-Practice files used while following "Rust for JavaScript Developers" course.
+Files directed towards "Rust for JavaScript Developers" course.

 Thank you Sid Chatterjee for the wonderful course, found here: https://rustforjs.dev/

-## Getting Started (sorry Windows)
+### /sandbox

+Test files and stuffs.

+## Commands

+This is directed towards machines that are macOS, Linux, or another Unix-like OS (sorry Windows).

 Installing rust: